GoogleCloudPlatform/gke-networking-recipes/ingress/iap-ingress/README.md

 ## Use cases

-* protect backend services with central, managed authorization layer that leverages IAM roles
+* Protect backend services with central, managed authorization layer that leverages IAM roles
-* take advantages of application-level access control model for backend services instead of relying on network-level solutions like firewalls or VPNs
+* Take advantages of application-level access control model for backend services instead of relying on network-level solutions like firewalls or VPNs

 ## Relevant documentation